 - Acting out the traumatic event while playing

-- Loss of speech
+- Losing speech

-- Disrespectful behavior
+- Disrespectful or destructive behavior

 - Misplaced guilt over not being able to prevent death or injury

-- Feelings and a preoccupation with revenge
+- Feelings of or a preoccupation with revenge

 Complex PTSD Treatment